-Call today to speak with a licensed insurance agent who can help you find Medicare Advantage plans in your area that may offer dental and vision coverage.
+Call today to speak with a licensed insurance agent who can help you compare Medicare Advantage plans in your area.

 Christian Worstell is a senior Medicare and health insurance writer with MedicareAdvantage.com.
 He is also a licensed health insurance agent.
 Christian is well-known in the insurance industry for the thousands of educational articles he’s written, helping Americans better understand their health insurance and Medicare coverage.

 Christian’s work as a Medicare expert has appeared in several top-tier and trade news outlets including Forbes, MarketWatch, WebMD and Yahoo!
 Finance.